wp-plugins/all-in-one-webmaster/readme.txt

 = 9.2 =
 * Bug fixes
-* Compatibility withh WordPress 3.9.1
+* Compatibility with WordPress 3.9.1

 = 9.1 =
 * Number of Bug fixes